-A great way to use them when teaching comparatives / superlatives is to play the sentences game.
-To play, first prepare some noun flashcards.
+A great way to use flashcards when teaching comparatives/superlatives is to play the sentences game.
+To play, first, prepare some noun flashcards.
 These can be on any topic, for example, food, animals, school subjects, countries, etc. You can download and print flashcards on many different topics for FREE from our Flashcards Page.

-The first student to write a correct sentence is the winner, and gets to keep that flashcards for his/her team.
-At the end the team with the most flashcards is the winner.
+The first student to write a correct sentence is the winner and gets to keep that flashcard for his/her team.
+At the end, the team with the most flashcards is the winner.